1. The Company and Significant Accounting Policies

 Organization and Nature of Business

-Pacific Entertainment Corporation commenced operations in January 2006, assuming all of the rights and obligations of its Chief Executive Officer, Klaus Moeller, under an Asset Purchase Agreement between the Company and Genius Products, Inc., in which we obtained all rights, copyrights, and trademarks to the brands Baby Genius, Little Genius, Kid Genius, 123 Favorite Music and Wee Worship and all then existing productions under those titles.
-On October 17, 2011 and October 18, 2011, the Company, filed Articles of Merger with the Secretary of State of the State of Nevada and with the Secretary of State of the State of California, respectively.
-As previously described on the Companys Schedule 14C Information Statement, filed with the Securities and Exchange Commission on September 21, 2011, by filing the Articles of Merger, the Company (i) changed its domicile to Nevada from California, and (ii) changed our name to Genius Brands International, Inc. from Pacific Entertainment Corporation (the Reincorporation).
+The Company commenced operations in January 2006, assuming all of the rights and obligations of its Chief Executive Officer, Klaus Moeller, under an Asset Purchase Agreement between the Company and Genius Products, Inc., in which we obtained all rights, copyrights, and trademarks to the brands Baby Genius, Little Genius, Kid Genius, 123 Favorite Music and Wee Worship, and all then existing productions under those titles.
+On October 17, 2011 and October 18, 2011, Genius Brands International, Inc., filed Articles of Merger with the Secretary of State of the State of Nevada and with the Secretary of State of the State of California, respectively.
+As previously described on the Companys Schedule 14C Information Statement, filed with the Securities and Exchange Commission on September 21, 2011, by filing the Articles of Merger, the Company (i) changed its domicile to Nevada from California, and (ii) changed its name to Genius Brands International, Inc. from Pacific Entertainment Corporation (the Reincorporation).
 Pursuant to the Articles of Merger, Pacific Entertainment Corporation, a California corporation, merged into Genius Brands International, Inc., a Nevada corporation that, prior to the Reincorporation, was the wholly owned subsidiary of Pacific Entertainment Corporation.
 Genius Brands International, the Nevada corporation, is the surviving corporation.
 In connection with the Reincorporation, on October 12, 2011, the Company filed an Issuer Company-Related Action Notification Form with the Financial Industry Regulatory Authority (FINRA) and on November 29, 2011 our trading symbol changed from PENT to GNUS..

-On September 20, 2010, the Company entered into a joint venture agreement with Dr. Shulamit Ritblatt to form Circle of Education, LLC (COE), a California limited liability company, for the purpose of creation and distribution of a curriculum to promote school readiness for children ages 0-5 years.
-The Company actively participated in a three year research study into the use of music-based curriculum through a major university based on certain unregistered copyrights and trademarks, confidential information, designs, ideas, discoveries, inventions, processes, research results and work product it had developed.
-Dr. Ritblatt, who holds a Doctorate of Philosophy in Child Development and Family Relations has conducted research into child development and has experience developing early learning curriculum for children.
-In March 2012, the Company and Dr. Shulamit Ritblatt agreed to terminate the joint venture agreement.
+On September 20, 2010, the Company entered into a joint venture agreement with Dr. Shulamit Ritblatt to form Circle of Education, LLC (COE), a California limited liability company, for the purpose of creation and distribution of a curriculum to promote school readiness for children ages 2-5 years.
+The Company actively participated in a research study into the use of music-based curriculum through a major university for three years based on certain unregistered copyrights and trademarks, confidential information, designs, ideas, discoveries, inventions, processes, research results and work product it had developed.
+In March 2012, the Company and Dr. Ritblatt agreed to terminate the joint venture agreement.
 COE transferred equal right of ownership in the intellectual property developed as of the date of termination (IP) to each of the Company and Dr. Ritblatt, and in exchange for the rights to the IP, Dr. Ritblatt transferred her units of COE to the Company.
 Each party will have the right to continue development of the IP and products based on the IP with no further obligation to the other party.
 Subject to certain limitations for specific channels of distribution reserved for each party for a period of twelve months from the execution of the agreements, both parties have non-exclusive and non-restrictive rights to the use, sublicense or sale of the IP and products created based on the IP.

-During 2010, the Company launched a line of classic movies and television programs, Pacific Entertainment Presents.
-Initially consisting of seven titles, each focusing on a specific genre such as Horror, Western, Sci-Fi, Action, Mystery, War, and Gangster, an additional six titles were added in late 2010 expanding the line with the Super Heros collection as well as Family Favorites.
+The Company launched a line of classic movies and television programs, Pacific Entertainment Presents.
+Initially consisting of seven titles, each focusing on a specific genre such as Horror, Western, SciFi, Action, Mystery, War, and Gangster, an additional six titles were added in late 2010 expanding the line with the Super Heros collection as well as Family Favorites.
 During 2011, the Company also signed distribution agreements with five studios whereby we sell their existing products through our channels of distribution.
-The term of the agreements vary in length from three to five years.
+The agreements range in length from three to five years.

 The Companys Financial Statements are prepared in accordance with accounting principles generally accepted in the United States of America.
 These require the use of estimates and assumptions that affect the assets, liabilities, revenues and expenses reported in the financial statements, as well as amounts included in the notes thereto, including discussion and disclosure of contingent liabilities.
 Although the Company uses its best estimates and judgments, actual results could differ from these estimates as future confirming events occur.